waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## VII.
 Item Log
 - **TMs Found:**
   - TM08 (BODYSLAM): Found in cabin (map_id: 102, (13,16)), accessed from S.S.
 Anne 1F (map_id: 95, (12,9)).

+- `tm_tutor_agent`: An agent to advise on which Pokémon should learn a specific TM, considering their current moveset, stats, and potential future utility.